elzody/University-Portfolio/README.md

 Artemis Financial is a financial consulting company focused on developing individualized financial plans for savings, retirement, investments, and insurance.
 Due to the nature of the company, they require modern-day security practices to be implemented into their web application.
 In this project, I "worked" for a company called Global Rain who was tasked with implementing these security practices and improving the web application in any way possible.
 I identified security vulnerabilities in the code and the project's dependencies and conducted a vulnerability assessment report for mitigating these vulnerabilities.

 The area I think I succeeded in was identifying errors in the code and implementing proper error handling and secure data structures.
 I also found the areas of cryptography very interesting, as I had to identify a proper cipher suite to be used, implement the SHA-256 hashing algorithm, generate certificates for a secure HTTPS connection, and explain the advantages of using the AES algorithm in cipher block chaining mode.
 It's important to code securely, because things like lack of exception handling can leak sensitive data if not handled correctly; for example, if an exception is thrown and the program crashes unexpectedly it could leak sensitive financial data.
-Proper software security implementations can add to a company's overall wellbeing, primarily when it comes to protecting the information of their users, and indeed, their own information when required.
+Proper software security implementations can add to a company's overall well-being, primarily when it comes to protecting the information of their users, and indeed, their own information when required.
 They have an obligation to maintain the privacy of their users and implement proper encryption and secure coding practices.
 It can protect them from attacks, financial loss, and so much more.

 When working through the vulnerability assessment, it taught me a lot about how to run dependency checks in Java applications and about OWASP and the National Vulnerability Database.
-It was really helpful to learn about how to use these tools, because I apply the informataion to other Java applications and any other kind of software.
+It was really helpful to learn about how to use these tools, because I apply the information to other Java applications and any other kind of software.
 It really taught me to closely analyze code for dependency issues and vulnerabilities, and vulnerabilities intrinsic to various languages, services, and architectures.

 Increasing layers of security for this application was guided by the requirements of Artemis Financial and the company's financial nature, as well as the assignment rubric and general programming and software development/design knowledge.
 For example, the first thing I did was analyze the code manually for any errors and make sure proper secure coding practices were followed.
-Then, I analyzed the dependencies for vulnerabilities with the help of the dependency check tool, and made sure to supress false-positives and do proper research to determine which vulnerabilities were serious and which were not relevant to the project.
+Then, I analyzed the dependencies for vulnerabilities with the help of the dependency check tool, and made sure to suppress false-positives and do proper research to determine which vulnerabilities were serious and which were not relevant to the project.
 I don't think I'd exactly follow this same procedure when working on future projects, as the software security practices implemented need to be tailored specifically to the software being worked on.

 To make sure the code was functional and secure after making my additions to the code, I was constantly checking to make sure proper coding practices were being followed and that the code was as efficient as possible.
 After refactoring the code, I also checked the dependencies again to ensure any new dependencies or code did not contain any known vulnerabilities, and did careful research to mitigate the vulnerabilities if there were any.